Fletcher (surname)

-Fletcher is a surname of French, English, Scottish, and Irish origin.
+Fletcher is an Anglo-Norman surname of French, English, Scottish and Irish origin.
 The name is a regional (La Flèche) and an occupational name for an arrowsmith (a maker and or seller of arrows), derived from the Old French flecher (in turn from Old French fleche "arrow").
 The English word was borrowed into the Goidelic languages, leading to the development of the Scottish name "Mac an Fhleisteir" (also spelt "Mac an Fhleisdeir"), "the arrowsmith's son".

-Fletcher was not necessarily the surname of a Fletcher/Arrowsmith, for example, John Little the Blacksmith, "Smith" not been his actual surname.
-The earliest record of the name is Jean de la Flèche (c.1030 – c.1097), a Norman noble from La Flèche, where he became its first Seigneur (lord) and held its original castle (the current one, on the same site is from the 15th century).
-He was father of Elias I, Count of Maine and a great grandfather of King Henry II.
-Jean de la Flèche was given land in England for services by William the Conqueror and some of his decedents and family settled in Yorkshire, England following the Norman Conquest.
-There is a record of a Robert le Flecher in 1203 (in the "Assize Court Rolls of Staffordshire", during the reign of King John), William Flecher’ also in 1203, and Peter le flechier in 1227.
-The name is often confused with Flesher, due to the phonetic similarity.
+While Fletcher was the occupational name, it was more often not the surname of a fletcher or arrowsmith professional.
+The progenitor of the family was Jean de la Flèche, a Norman noble from La Flèche, where he later succeeded his father to became its second seigneur (lord) and held its original castle.
+He was the youngest son of Seigneur Lancelin I de Beaugency (the first lord of Beaugency) and he married Paula of Maine, daughter of the Count of Maine.
+They were the parents of Elias I, Count of Maine and great-grandparents of King Henry II.
+Jean de la Flèche was granted land in England for services by William the Conqueror and some of his decedents and family settled in Yorkshire, England following the Norman Conquest.